Pete Weber (bowler): Legacy

 While there are divided opinions on Pete Weber's PBA legacy, the majority conclude that he had a positive impact on resurrecting the sport's popularity.
 PBA Commissioner Tom Clark stated that when Weber made the finals telecast, ratings went up.
 Hall of Famer Norm Duke, who also started on Tour while in his teens, was quoted in 2021 saying, "Pete can reach out through a television, grab you by the neck, turn your head toward him and say.
 'Oh no, no, no. You might want to watch this.'
 And people do.
 It speaks to his entertainment value."

 Mike Fagan, who once noted that Pete was alienating the very fans the sport wanted to attract, stated years later, "He has been the most noteworthy person in the sport for 40 years.
 Sometimes good, sometimes bad.
 But he made bowling fun again."

+Jason Belmonte, who surpassed Pete's record of 10 major titles in 2019, once stated: "These people who think Pete's a joke, or think he's crazy, they're doing something that they never thought they were going to do, and that's watch bowling.
+To have someone that's able to draw that fan base into our sport?
+We're in debt to Pete for the rest of our lives.
+He made bowling watchable."

 After his team won the AFC Championship on January 29, 2023, Kansas City Chiefs quarterback Patrick Mahomes tweeted Weber's famous "Who do you think you are?
 I am!" quote.
-Weber has been a fan of the Chiefs ever since his favorite team, the Rams, moved from St. Louis to Los Angeles.
+Weber has been a fan of the Chiefs ever since his favorite team, the Rams, moved from St. Louis back to Los Angeles.

 In 2017, Pete was inducted into the St. Louis Sports Hall of Fame.
 In 2024, Pete was given a Star on the St. Louis Walk of Fame.

-In 2024 and 2025, the PBA held a tournament named after Weber: the Pete Weber Missouri Classic.
+Since 2024, the PBA has held a tournament named after Weber: the Pete Weber Missouri Classic.